-- 7.1 The same procedure should be followed with accidents to members of staff as for accidents to children. - 7.2 Any accident to a member of staff involving personal injury must be reported to the office and must be recorded in the accident booklet. - 7.3 Staff should ensure that the office has the emergency details of someone who may be contacted in the event of an emergency.
+- 7.1 The same procedure should be followed with accidents to members of staff as for accidents to children. - 7.2 Any accident to a member of staff involving personal injury must be reported to the office and must be recorded in the accident booklet by a member of SLT - 7.3 Staff should ensure that the office has the emergency details of someone who may be contacted in the event of an emergency.